artitudinale1/web-design-demo-app/README.md

 The template has been developed in HTML and CSS.
 The landing page presents a drop-down navigation bar and a slide show both built using jQuery plug in.

-The elements sessions is developed using Angolar JS and based on its tutorial : -http://docs.angularjs.org/tutorial/ - Angular JS Phone Catolog Tutorial Application.
+The elements sessions is developed using Angular JS and based on its tutorial : -http://docs.angularjs.org/tutorial/ - Angular JS Phone Catolog Tutorial Application.

 ##<b>ACCESS TO THE PROJECT</b>##